Far from bore-ing: What is groundwater?

 Insight into groundwater

 For example, a farmer could look at groundwater levels over the past 5, 10 and 20 years to see if the trends nearby are rising, stable or declining.
-They can also view groundwater level status, to see if the bores in their area have above or below-average levels.
+They can also view groundwater level status, to see if the bores in their area have above-average or below-average levels.
 This information can be combined with their entitlements to influence how they might use groundwater on their farm.

-a) construction - bore and screened interval depth; and
+- construction – bore and screen depth

 More information: www.bom.gov.au/water/groundwater